bertie-wheen/dsa-2023-4/labs/lab1/core/maths/README.md

 ```

 The `for` loop then runs the iterator until the first `yield`, at which point the value `yield`ed is assigned to the
 variable `divisor`.
-In this case we're not actually using this value, as we're just counting divisors, without worrying about what they are, but if we were instead summing them, instead of `count += 1` we might have
+In this case we're not actually using this value, as we're just counting divisors, without worrying
+about what they are, but if we were instead summing them, instead of `count += 1` we might have written
-written `divisor_sum += divisor`.
-After `count += 1`, the `for` loop resumes the divisors iterator, which runs
+`divisor_sum += divisor`.
+After `count += 1`, the `for` loop resumes the divisors iterator, which runs until the next
-until the next divisor is `yield`ed, which is again assigned to `divisor` and the loop body (`count += 1`) is
+divisor is `yield`ed, which is again assigned to `divisor` and the loop body (`count += 1`) is re-run.
+This happens
-re-run.
-This happens repeatedly until there are no more `yield`s and the iterator stops, at which point the loop
-exits and the `count` is returned.
+repeatedly until there are no more `yield`s and the iterator stops, at which point the loop exits and the `count` is
+returned.

-(Inidentally, if you're a Pythonista wondering why we wouldn't use e.g. `sum`, it's because - with a few, but very few
+(Incidentally, if you're a Pythonista wondering why we wouldn't use e.g. `sum`, it's because - with a few, but very few
 exceptions, like `range` - we're not using built-in functions in general.)

 In this exercise there's just one function for you to implement, and that is `is_even(number: int) -> bool`.